kobbled/RoboND-DeepRL-Project/README.md

 # Deep RL Arm Manipulation

+** full report can be found in ./docs/ of this repository.

 ## Project Objective

 This project is based on the Nvidia open source project "jetson-reinforcement" developed by [Dustin Franklin](https://github.com/dusty-nv).
 The goal of the project is to create a DQN agent and define reward functions to teach a robotic arm to carry out two primary objectives: